WELLINGTON COLLEGE ENTERPRISES LIMITED

 - require WCE to change incorrect or incomplete data;

-- require WCE to delete your data;
+- require WCE to delete your data in certain circumstances;

 - withdraw your consent to WCE processing certain personal data where WCE is relying on your consent to do so;